jinantonic/EAD-Lab-4/README.md

 #### Delete Button
 ![Sketch](images/pd-delete.png)
-If you want to remove the product from the list, you can open the product detail by clicking the product's table row and click **Delete** button on the leftside.
+If you want to remove the product from the list, you can open the product detail by clicking the product's table row.
+And then click **Delete** button on the left side.

 </br>

 ![Sketch](images/pd-msg3.png)</br>
-It will displays a success message when there is no error and it will redirect you to the main home page once it's done.
+It will display a success message when there is no error and it will redirect you to the main home page once it's done.

 </br>